 One of the annoying things about trying to get to the bottom of my health problems was the investigation into my reactive hypoglycaemia.
 That’s because I got a lot of conflicting advice I got.
 A nurse during my 5-hour glucose test told me one thing, two different endocrinologist specialists told me something else which led to me performing some health experiments on myself (Hypo Management: Meal Replacement And Protein Bars), and after my stress test (cardio-pulmonary exercise testing, CPET), this would change again, as I was advised to go keto.

-In order to go keto I would have to give up carbs, which is hard because everything tasty has carbs, and pretty much everything else has carbs in it as well.
-I had tried giving up carbohydrates the year before, but that just made me miserable (Dieting To Misery), and I wasn’t looking forward to feeling like that again.
+In order to go keto, I would have to give up carbs, which is hard because everything tasty has carbs, and pretty much everything else has carbs in it as well.
+I had tried giving up carbohydrates the year before, but that just made me miserable (Dieting To Misery: Being Overweight), and I wasn’t looking forward to feeling like that again.

-The basics of going keto is that I will be changing from a carb-burning metabolism, to a fat-burning one.
-Which means I can pretty much eat all the fat I like, but I have to avoid carbs, but not only that.
+The basics of going keto are that I will be changing from a carb-burning metabolism to a fat-burning one.
+This means I can pretty much eat all the fat I like, but I have to avoid carbs, but not only that.
 I was surprised to find out that I also need to keep my protein levels low too.
 It turns out that the body will convert protein into glucose in the absence of carbs (NHS).
 This means that if I want to get into a ketosis state, I have to keep both my protein and my carbohydrates low.

 Upon hearing that, I realised why all the times I’d cooked and eaten a plate of chicken wings, I’d had a really bad hypo in less than 3 hours.
 Every time this happened, at the time, I couldn’t figure out why this was happening when I wasn’t eating carbohydrates, and that’s because the other specialists never mentioned protein being a problem.

-An example of how bad an idea this was for me was the fact that on a number of days I’d only ate a tiny Babybel and a mini Peperami.
+An example of how bad an idea this was for me was the fact that on a number of days, I’d only eat a tiny Babybel and a mini Peperami.
 So instead of eating half a plate of vegetables with each meal, like I was told to do, I was now barely eating more than a handful of food a day.